sjcorreia/log-analysis/README.md

 into the terminal.

-The output of this file can also bee seen in the text file `log_results.txt`.
+The output of this file can also be seen in the text file `log_results.txt`.

 ## Resources and References